deadmanoz/deadmanoz.xyz/_posts/p2ms-data-carry-1.md

 - Large Chancecoin messages are split across multiple P2MS outputs
 - Message format: [`CHANCECO`:8][MessageID:4][Data:variable]

-### Other identifier patterns
+### ASCII identifier patterns
 Other identifier patterns that have been observed in P2MS outputs in the UTXO set by simple ASCII decoding include `TB0001`, `TEST01`, `METROXMN`.
 There doesn't appear to be much information online about these identifiers, with the exception of `METROXMN` which is associated with [Metronotes XMN](https://bitcointalk.org/index.php?topic=974486.0), which unequivocally appears to be a scam.

 Although the identifiers are not obfuscated, the data that follows is likely representing some form of protocol or message format like the other data carrying methods.
 In the [companion repository](https://github.com/deadmanoz/data-carry-research), unlike the other protocols discussed here, no attempt has been made to interpret or decode the data beyond the identifier.

+### `OP_RETURN` signalling
+Some protocols employ a hybrid approach, using `OP_RETURN` outputs to signal or identify the protocol, while simultaneously using P2MS outputs to carry the actual data payload.
+This dual-output pattern provides explicit protocol identification through the `OP_RETURN` marker, while the larger data carrying capacity of P2MS outputs is used for the message content.
+Three distinct variants have been identified in the UTXO set using this approach:
+- "Protocol 47930" (`0xbb3a` marker) uses a 2-byte OP_RETURN prefix (`0xbb3a`) alongside {{green:2-of-2}} multisig outputs.
+- "RT Protocol" employs an ASCII `RT` identifier in its `OP_RETURN` output, paired with {{green:1-of-2}} multisig data storage.
+- "CLIPPERZ" is a password manager service that used Bitcoin's blockchain for encrypted data backup and notarization, creating `OP_RETURN` outputs containing `CLIPPERZ` alongside {{green:2-of-2}} multisig outputs.
+The `OP_RETURN` serves as an explicit protocol declaration, avoiding ambiguity in classification, while the P2MS outputs function as the primary data carrier.

 ## Generic Data Storage
 Data carrying in P2MS outputs need not rely on some standardised protocol and indeed there are many files (documents, images, etc.) and text, encoded, with or without any obfuscation, into P2MS pubkeys.

 There are many examples of using P2MS outputs for generic data storage, but perhaps the most famous two are:
 1) The Bitcoin Whitepaper PDF - a single transaction
-2) The Wikileaks cablegate data - uses multiple transactions
+2) The Wikileaks Cablegate data - uses multiple transactions

 Both of these examples, and many other instances of Bitcoin transaction data being used for generic data storage are very well documented by Ken Shirriff in [Hidden surprises in the Bitcoin blockchain and how they are stored: Nelson Mandela, Wikileaks, photos, and Python software](http://www.righto.com/2014/02/ascii-bernanke-wikileaks-photographs.html) and Ciro Santilli in [Cool data embedded in the Bitcoin blockchain: Ciro's Bitcoin Inscription Museum](https://cirosantilli.com/cool-data-embedded-in-the-bitcoin-blockchain).
 For the purposes of understanding how P2MS outputs have been used for generic data storage, we'll examine how we can extract the Bitcoin Whitepaper PDF.